Which Operating System should I have on my router?

-This is one of the most asked questions we get.
-Should I have pfSense or OPNSense, or maybe IPFire or OpenWRT/LEDE?
+This is one of the most frequently asked questions we get.
+Should I have pfSense or OPNSense, IPFire, or OpenWRT or maybe something completely different?

-It depends what you want to do!
-Here, at TekLager, we run OpenWRT in our Access Points, and pfSense on our routers.
+It depends on what you want to do!
+Here, at TekLager, we run OpenWRT on our Access Points and OPNSense on our routers.

-You should get pfSense or OPNSense.
-Both of these operating systems are mature, full-featured and have a lot of documentation online.
+You should get OPNSense or pfSense.
+Both of these operating systems are mature, full-featured, and have a lot of documentation online.

-OPNsense has nicer user interface, and seems to be implementing new features faster than pfSense.
+OPNsense has a nicer user interface and seems to implement new features faster than pfSense.

-IPFire has less mature user interface, so we don't recommend it, unless you already know it.
-OpenWRT is great, but not as user friendly as OPNSense and pfSense.
+IPFire has a less mature user interface, so we only recommend it if you already know it.
+OpenWRT is excellent in many ways but less user-friendly for firewall configuration than OPNSense and pfSense.

 That's easy!
 You should use OpenWRT.

-OpenWRT (or LEDE) has the best Wireless support, and achieves the highest wireless throuhgput.
+OpenWRT has the best Wireless support and achieves the highest wireless throughput.
 No other operating system comes close.

 See more information about OpenWRT performance here.

-I have APU router and want to have a full gigabit internet speed.
+I have an APU router and want to have a full gigabit internet speed.